 4. After the appointment, the doctor will call to discuss the exam, any needed diagnostics, and a treatment plan.
 Then you will be transferred to the front desk to complete your invoice before your pet, your notes and any medications are delivered to you.

 The first animal in the U.S. to be diagnosed with COVID-19 was a tiger at the Bronx Zoo on April 5, 2020.
-Since then, a very few cats and dogs have been diagnosed with the virus that causes COVID-19, mostly after close contact with an infected human.
+Since then, a very few cats and dogs have been diagnosed with the virus that causes COVID-19, most after close contact with an infected human.
 The risk of the virus spreading from animals to humans is currently considered to be low, although there is limited information available.

 DO NOT ABANDON OR GIVE AWAY YOUR PET!
 There’s still a lot of research to be done, but so far, we believe that your indoor pet is no threat to you.
 Both the CDC and the World Health Organization have found no evidence that your domestic pets can give you Covid-19.
 You, however, could infect your pet if you are carrying the virus, since the infection appears to be transferring FROM humans TO pets, and in rare cases, pet-to-pet.